-By definition, a “sex addiction” is described as a compulsive need to perform sexual acts in order to achieve a “fix”, much as a someone with a substance abuse disorder compulsively needs drugs or alcohol to achieve a sense of euphoria or a “high”.
+By definition, a “sex addiction” is described as a compulsive need to perform sexual acts to achieve a “fix,” much as someone with a substance abuse disorder compulsively needs drugs or alcohol to achieve a sense of euphoria or a “high.”
 This addiction should not be confused with other disorders, such as pedophilia or bestiality, as these are all completely different disorders.
-Sex addiction can be extremely dangerous and result in difficulties in relationships or maintenance of daily life.
+Sex addiction can be extremely dangerous and result in difficulties in relationships or daily life maintenance.
 It further has the potential to negatively affect a person’s mental and physical well-being, quality of life, and safety.

-Although sex addiction alone is a dangerous disorder to be struggling with, many people couple sex addiction with other addictions, such as those with drugs or alcohol.
-As such, the shame, embarrassment, or feelings of powerlessness or isolation that can result from this addiction can be enough for one to feel the need to cope with other substances.
-Unfortunately, the consequences of turning to substances to fill that empty void can have devastating, even deathly, effects for the person suffering.
-It is, therefore, imperative that if someone is suffering from either, or both, addictions, that they receive a comprehensive, well-rounded treatment plan to treat their addictions.
+Although sex addiction alone is a dangerous disorder to struggle with, many people couple sex addiction with other addictions, such as drugs or alcohol.
+As such, the shame, embarrassment, or feelings of powerlessness or isolation resulting from this addiction can be enough for one to feel the need to cope with other substances.
+Unfortunately, turning to substances to fill that empty void can have devastating, even deathly, effects on the person suffering.
+Therefore, if someone is suffering from either or both addictions, they must receive a comprehensive, well-rounded treatment plan to treat their addictions.
 This can help them move forward from addiction and find healthier coping mechanisms in the future.

 Signs and Symptoms of a Sex Addict & How To Find Help

-The want and need for sexual connection is such a common desire for humans that often times the warning signs of becoming addicted can be overlooked.
-As such, an addiction to sex may not be diagnosed or even recognized in the person addicted.
-However, if one was to be honest with oneself, they might realize that their need for sex may seem to supersede what they find “normal” or “appropriate”.
-In order to figure out if one is addicted to sex, they might want to use some of the tell-tale signs and symptoms of an addiction to sex as a guide:
+The desire for sexual connection is such a common desire for humans that the warning signs of becoming addicted can often be overlooked.
+As such, sex addiction may not be diagnosed or even recognized in the person addicted.
+However, if one was honest, they might realize that their need for sex may seem to supersede what they find “normal” or “appropriate.”
+Therefore, to figure out if one is addicted to sex, they might want to use some of the tell-tale signs and symptoms of an addiction to sex as a guide.